jojo1981/cpm/README.md

 The Composer Package Manager application can be used to create a private composer repository to manage private packages.
 Also this application function as a proxy for packagist.org.
 Packages can be stored locally for backup purposes.
-With this application you can garantee that deploymetns on production servers doesn't depends on the availability of packagist.org or where the used packages are located.
+With this application you can guarantee that deployments on production servers doesn't depends on the availability of packagist.org or where the used packages are located.
-Also your protected agains the removal of packages by the vendor when your software depends on it.
+Also your protected against the removal of packages by the vendor when your software depends on it.
 You don't want to discover this while you're deploying on production, aren't you?